 - Sculpture Walk- as you roam the beautiful bushland surroundings, see impressive art sculptures created by talented local artists in the Festival’s public art competition.
 Each year, the sculptures visually reflect the uniqueness of the Australian bush landscape by using sustainable materials.

-- Snap your favourite sculpture on Instagram for your chance to go in the running to win $500 - see our Sculpture Walk page for more information.
+- Snap your favourite sculpture on Instagram for your chance to go in the running to win $500

 - Family fun - children can enjoy free pond dip netting, craft workshops and see live native animal presentations.